© All rights reserved

 The popularity of bed slats is on the rise due to the growth of the online mattress industry, which has been on an upward trend ever since the bed-in-a-box craze started to take back off in 2014.
 It is more affordable to utilize bed slats instead of a bigger more expensive box spring, not to mention much easier to ship and assemble.
 The slats provide the same amount of support as a box spring and can be used universally on any bed frame.

-In this post we go over what bed slats are, the different types of bed slats available on the market, the benefits and downsides of a bed slat compared to a box spring and we give you some insight on our top picks for the best rated bed slats on the market.
+In this post we go over what bed slats are, the different types available on the market, the benefits and downsides compared to a box spring and we give you some insight on our top picks for the best rated bed slats on the market.

 What are Bed Slats?